devlog 0 building a saas

 , but never got time (and motivation) to do so.
 Now, money will be the motivation 😅.
 A project?
 Got it.
 What’s next?

-Simply put, the first feature I’m going to ship is the quote syncing.
+Simply put, the first feature I’m going to ship is quote syncing.
 To do so, I need a backend and a database to store the user’s quotes.
 Am I going to code a backend?
 No!
-I’m going to use PocketBase².
-PocketBase is an open source backend, it let you create a data model in a UI and generate API endpoints for you.
+I’m going to use PocketBase2.
+PocketBase is an open source backend.
+It lets you create a data model in a UI and generate API endpoints for you.
 It uses SQLite to persist data (I know, when you think of a database, SQLite isn’t the first option you might think of, but I don’t except my app get a billion concurrent requests anytime soon).

 Pros | Cons |